apsm100/linkedlist-memory-C/README.md

 # Linked List Memory Simulator in C
-Simulates OS memory with bases and nodes.
-Simulates merging of free blocks and compaction.
+Simulates OS memory with bases and nodes with functions to merge free and compact memory blocks.

 # Output
 ```